flutter/website/src/docs/cookbook/design/themes.md

 ## Using a Theme

-Now that we've defined a theme, we can use it within our Widget `build` methods by using the `Theme.of(context)` function!
+Now that you've defined a theme, use it within the widgets' `build()` methods by using the `Theme.of(context)` method.

-`Theme.of(context)` looks up the Widget tree and return the nearest `Theme` in the tree.
-If we have a stand-alone `Theme` defined above our Widget, it returns that.
-If not, it returns the App theme.
+The `Theme.of(context)` method looks up the widget tree and returns the nearest `Theme` in the tree.
+If you have a standalone `Theme` defined above your widget, that's returned.
+If not, the app's theme is returned.

-In fact, the `FloatingActionButton` uses this exact technique to find the `accentColor`!
+In fact, the `FloatingActionButton` uses this technique to find the `accentColor`.

 <!-- skip -->
 ```dart